A person gazes at a computer screen showcasing a login page. The text on the image poses the question:

 Examples of Tabnabbing: Real-World Scenarios

-In a dimly lit room, a hooded figure sits intently at a computer, the glow of the monitor reflecting off their face as they explore a dark-themed interface—perhaps delving into cyber mysteries like "What is tabnapping?
+In a dimly lit room, a hooded figure sits intently at a computer, the glow of the monitor reflecting off their face as they explore a dark-themed interface—perhaps delving into cyber mysteries like

 What is Tabnabbing: Understanding and Preventing This Phishing Threat 1